Assassination of Sidónio Pais: Assassination

 Portuguese President Sidónio Pais was on his way to the Lisboa-Rossio Railway Station after he had dinner at the Silva Restaurant, at the Chiado.
 He was accompanied by his brother and his son and was going to take the train to Porto to confer with the Board of the Northern Military.
 When he entered the station at around 11 p.m. on 14 December 1918, he was received by a Republican Guard to protect him.
-There had been a failed assassination attempt on the President on 6 December and so the security was higher than ever, but that could not spoil ruin the mood as a band played a popular song when he entered the station.
+There had been a failed assassination attempt on the President on 6 December and so the security was higher than ever, but that could not spoil the mood as a band played a popular song when he entered the station.

 Morro bem!
 Salvem a Pátria!
 [I die well!
 Save the Fatherland!]

 — Reporter Reinaldo Ferreira, describing Sidónio's Pais supposed dying words, 14 December 1918.

-The President did not know that José Júlio da Costa was waiting for him with him a pistol that the assassin had concealed in his Alentejo Cloak.
+The President did not know that José Júlio da Costa was waiting for him with a pistol, that the assassin had concealed in his Alentejo Cloak.
 When the President passed by the assassin on the first floor of Rossio station, the assassin penetrated the double police cordon that surrounded the President and fired two shots from the pistol hidden under his Alentejo cloak.

 The first shot hit Pais in the right arm, and the bullet became lodged in his arm, but the second shot hit the President in the stomach, which made it a fatal wound.
 The President fell immediately to the ground, and panic broke out.
 During the confusion, four innocent bystanders were fatally wounded by the guards.
 The assassin did not try to escape but was arrested after he had been brutally beaten by the crowd.

 The President was still alive at this point and was rushed to St. Joseph Hospital, but died of his wounds en route to the hospital shortly before midnight.